 One of the most important in Cagliari, the Sant’Eulalia Museum, located in the historic district of the Marina, is a great place to discover the city’s ancient history.
 The exposition comprehends many relics and artefacts, as well as vestments and paintings from Italian and Flemish artists.

-The museum also hosts an archaeological area from the Roman and Carthaginian periods, with a 13 meter long road which was probably used to connect the area to a dock.
+The museum also hosts an archaeological area from the Roman and Carthaginian periods.
+Here you can see a fragment of 13 meter (42.6 feet) of a long road which was probably used to connect the area to a dock.

 Check out my post A Guide To La Marina District, Cagliari.